 Venice was chosen as an architectural masterpiece – built on 118 separate islands, this structural marvel is home to many impressive buildings, including the Doge’s Palace and Basilica San Marco.

-Florence has a dense historic centre that is crammed full of priceless art works and monuments to the vibrant Renaissance period.
-This includes the baptistery and bell tower on the Piazza del Duomo, as well as Brunelleschi’s Dome at the gothic cathedral, not to mention the surfeit of art works by the greats like Da Vinci, Michelangelo, Botticelli and Giotto!
+Florence has a dense historic centre that is crammed full of priceless artworks and monuments to the vibrant Renaissance period.
+This includes the baptistery and bell tower on the Piazza del Duomo, as well as Brunelleschi’s Dome at the gothic cathedral, not to mention the abundance of artworks by the greats like Da Vinci, Michelangelo, Botticelli and Giotto!

 San Gimignano used to be the epicentre of trade for pilgrims on their way to Rome along the Via Francigena route.
 Here modern-day visitors can enjoy the region’s distinct medieval atmosphere and marvel at the 14 surviving towers that form part of the walled hill town’s architectural heritage.

-Siena was one of Europe’s most affluent cities between the 1100s and 1400s, and still retains its classic Gothic appearance.
-Built as an work of art that was meant to merge seamlessly with the surrounding landscape, the entire of city of Siena fans out from the fan-shaped piazza, Piazza del Campo – a must-visit for any history buff.
+Siena was one of Europe’s most affluent cities between the 1100s and 1400s and still retains its classic Gothic appearance.
+Built as a work of art that was meant to merge seamlessly with the surrounding landscape, the entire city of Siena spreads out from the fan-shaped piazza, Piazza del Campo – a must-visit for any history buff.

-Sicily, along with sister island Sardinia, have six UNESCO sites between them, including Baroque towns, Greek and Roman sites and prehistoric sites – all of great archeological importance.
+Sicily, along with sister island Sardinia, has six UNESCO sites between them, including Baroque towns, Greek and Roman sites and prehistoric sites – all of great archaeological importance.